The Sun and the Moon Stand Still

 The story of the standing of the Sun and the Moon is recorded in the book of Joshua chapter 10.
 This narrative tells us that when the Cannanite Adoni-Zedek king of Jerusalem heard how Joshua in his conquest of Canaan had destroyed Ai and its king and Jericho and its king, he was greatly afraid of Israel.

 In dismay, the king of Gibeon sent a message to Joshua saying, save us and help us for all the kings of the Amorites have gathered against us.
 So, Joshua and his army went for their rescue.
-And the LORD said to Joshua, “Do not fear them, for I have delivered them into your hand; not a man of them shall stand before you” (v.
-8)
+And the LORD said to Joshua, “Do not fear them, for I have delivered them into your hand; not a man of them shall stand before you” (verse 8).

-And Joshua prayed to the LORD in the day when the LORD delivered up the Amorites before the children of Israel, and he asked that the: “Sun, stand still over Gibeon; and Moon, in the Valley of Aijalon.
-So, the sun stood still, and the moon stopped, till the people had revenge upon their enemies” (v.
-12,13).
+The narrative tell us that Joshua prayed to the LORD in the day when the LORD delivered up the Amorites before the children of Israel, and he asked that the: “Sun, stand still over Gibeon; and Moon, in the Valley of Aijalon.
+So, the sun stood still, and the moon stopped, till the people had revenge upon their enemies” (verses 12,13).

 The Lord in His mercy, granted Joshua what he prayed for (Psalm 66:19-20).
 The extension of the day not only provided extra time for the complete destruction of the enemies of Israel but was a very clear sign of God’s strength.
 It showed that the pagan gods Baal, Ashtoreth, the sun, and the moon whom the Canaanites worshiped were powerless and subject to Jehovah the Creator (Psalm 24:1).